-YF® SE (or NHS ester) is a type of fluorescent dye with amino reactivity produced by US Everbright.
+YF[®] SE (or NHS ester) is a type of fluorescent dye with amino reactivity.
 The SE groups of these dyes can react with amino groups to produce stable amide bonds.
-Compared with other similar dyes on the market, YF® is a new generation of fluorescent dyes with stronger stability, better water solubility and better fluorescence intensity.
+Compared with other similar dyes on the market, YF[®] is a new generation of fluorescent dyes with stronger stability, better water solubility and better fluorescence intensity.

-US Everbright also offers Super-n-StainTM Antibody Labeling Kits (S6011) in small quantities, which can label 5-100 $\mu$ g antibodies in 30 minutes without the need for purification steps, which is simple and convenient.
+We also offers Super-n-Stain[®] Antibody Labeling Kits (S6011) in small quantities, which can label 5-100 μ g antibodies in 30 minutes without the need for purification steps, which is simple and convenient.